Did you know that 80% of global trade moves via freight vessels?

 Biofouling poses a significant problem not only for the ship but a problem for the Blue Economy.
 The commercial shipping industry must also consider the unintentional transport of foreign species to new marine environments.
 Aquatic invasive species create disruptions to an estimated cost of $5.5 billion per year in Canada.

 Biosecurity and biofouling are critical concerns for the marine industry.
 Commercial shipping will need careful consideration in the coming years.
-They will need to ensure a vessel’s efficiency, healthy waterways, a flourishing economy, and biosecurity.
+They must ensure a vessel’s efficiency, healthy waterways, a flourishing economy, and biosecurity.

-MARELCO™ world-class suite of turnkey antifouling solutions efficiently lengthens the time between service intervals.
-MARELCO™ will extend the vessel’s life in the fleet and increase its speed and fuel efficiency.
+EMCS Industries provides turnkey antifouling solutions that efficiently lengthen the time between service intervals, extending the vessel’s life in the fleet and increasing its speed and fuel efficiency.
 Furthermore, it will decrease emissions and maintenance costs and diminish invasive marine species’ cross-contamination.